MRPT/mvsim/docs/world_visual_object.rst

    definitions or in a particular instantiation block, depending on whether you want parameters to be common to all instances or not, respectively.

+.. dropdown:: Repository of reusable 3D models

+   A list of 3D models, readily usable within MVSim, is maintained in `this Git repository <https://github.com/MRPT/mvsim-models>`_, which is accessible via HTTPS through `this index <https://mrpt.github.io/mvsim-models/>`_.
+Refer to example worlds for case of use of these objects and vehicles.

 Related to visual aspect
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^